On this page

 Client applications generate a lot of data.
 Whether it's uploaded reviews and ratings, posts and comments on a blog, or inventory in a kitchen, you need to store that data somewhere.

-The Realm SDKs use Atlas Device Sync to synchronize app data between clients and MongoDB Atlas.
+The SDKs use Atlas Device Sync to synchronize app data between clients and MongoDB Atlas.
 Atlas Device Sync handles network access and conflict resolution in a background thread of your application, so your application logic stays the same regardless of network conditions.

 Once your client data is in Atlas, you can leverage the full Atlas developer data platform.
 Perform aggregations and other complex workloads with the full capabilities of MongoDB.
 Or connect your Atlas instance to Charts to visualize your data in real time.
 Storing your data in Atlas makes it easy to share data across users and platforms.

-Query MongoDB Atlas directly from the Realm SDKs using built-in MongoDB interfaces.
+Query MongoDB Atlas directly from the SDKs using built-in MongoDB interfaces.
 You can also configure the Atlas Data API to query MongoDB using an HTTP client in your app.

 App Services Users and Authentication provide built-in user management.
 Integrate with a JWT authentication service or directly with third-party authentication providers, like Facebook, Google, and Apple.